When a Loved One Refuses Rehab: What Families Can Do Next

 Nutrition & Wellness After Rehab: Family-Friendly Meal Plans

 Good nutrition is a powerful recovery tool.
-Learn how simple, Australian-friendly meal plans can support wellbeing, reduce cravings, and strengthen sobriety after rehab.
+Learn how simple, Family-friendly meal plans can support wellbeing, reduce cravings, and strengthen sobriety after rehab.

 Substance use can deplete the body of essential nutrients, disrupt digestion, impact sleep, and affect mood regulation.
 Rebuilding physical health through food is one of the most effective ways to support emotional stability, energy levels, and long-term sobriety.